metamaze/code-examples/README.md

 ### Uploading files to Metamaze
+#### Upload in a script

-You can use the function `uploadFilesInFolder` to upload files to Metamaze.
+You can use the function `uploadFilesInFolder` to upload files to Metamaze in a script.
 It requires the following parameters:
 | Parameter      | Type                       | Description                                                       |
 | -------------- | -------------------------- | ----------------------------------------------------------------- |